How is Anesthesia Used During Heart Surgery?

 Before the procedure, you and your child will meet with an anesthesiologist.
 You will be asked questions about your child's heart history, allergies, medications and other health issues.
-In particular, it is important to let the anesthesiologist know of any previous problems with anesthesia and recent illnesses.
+It is important to let the anesthesiologist know of any problems with anesthesia in the past and any recent illnesses.

-Before going to sleep for a procedure, many children are sedated with a medication that can be taken by mouth.
-This helps to relax the child, make the separation process from the parents smoother, and often provides amnesia so the child does not remember the experience.
+Before going to sleep for a procedure, many children are sedated with a medication taken by mouth.
+This helps to relax the child.
+It also makes the separation process from the parents' smoother.
+These medicines can cause the child to forget what happened.